AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ---

-# Creating, modify, and publish courses {#creating-modify-and-publish-courses}
+# Creating, modify, and publish courses

-Captivate Prime&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.
+Captivate Prime Learning Programs are renamed to Learning Paths.
+This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 To learn how to create courses, certifications, and learning programs in Captivate Prime, read this article.